Yellowstone National Park: The Best Park (Part 3)

 Grand Prismatic Spring from the overlook

 The way to get there was to start at the Fairy Falls trailhead, and about 0.5 miles up the trail, hang a left at a small sign that just said “Trail”.
 It goes up a hill to a very nice viewing platform that gave us a dramatic view of Prismatic Spring.
-The scene is awesome but be sure to get there when the air temperature is above 65 degrees to minimize the steam that obscures the view.
-We deliberately timed the visit in the late afternoon after the air warmed up above 65 degrees.
-While there was a hint of steam, just enough to show it was a hot spring, it was not enough to obscure the view.
+The scene was awesome but be sure to get there when the air temperature is above 65 degrees F to minimize the steam that obscures the view.
+We deliberately timed the visit in the late afternoon after the air warmed up above 65 degrees F. While there was a hint of steam, just enough to show it was a hot spring, it was not enough to obscure the view.
+I think this was the most beautiful view of the entire park.

 Ground level view